rkooyenga/git-spring/README.md

 Alternate url: ``gitspring.herokuapp.com``

 Written in PHP.
-And made in 2015 by [Ray kooyenga](http://rkooyenga.github.io) Served by Heroku and [raykooyenga.com](raykooyenga.com)
+Made by [Ray kooyenga](http://rkooyenga.github.io) in 2015 Served by Heroku and [raykooyenga.com](raykooyenga.com)